Balbader/42_push_swap_test/README.md

 - At the beginning:
 	- The stack `a` contains a random amount of negative and / or positive numbers which connot be duplicated
 	- The stack `b` is empty
-- The goal is to sort in ascending order numbers into stack `a`.
+- The goal is to sort in ascending order numbers into stack `a`.<br>
-- To do so you have the following list of operations at your disposal:
+  To do so you have the following list of operations at your disposal:

 	- **`sa`** (swap a):<br>
 		.
 Swap the first 2 elements at the top of stack `a`<br>